 Prerequisite: Sophomore standing.
 Offered: Spring, odd years.

-POLS 342A - American Foreign Policy (3)
+POLS 348 - American Foreign Relations since 1895 (3)

-An examination of the origins, history, and the practice of American foreign relations from the Revolution era through today.
+A study of the history, evolution, and practice of American foreign relations from the end of the nineteenth century through today.
+A research paper is optional.